Hansoft/HansoftExport/README.md

 	<port>         : The listen port of the Hansoft server
 	<database>     : Name of the Hansoft Database to get data from
 	<sdk user>     : Name of the Hansoft SDK User account
-	<sdk password> : Password of the Hansoft SDK User account
+	<pwd>          : Password of the Hansoft SDK User account

 	-p Specifies the Hansoft project and view to get data from
 	<project>      : Name of the Hansoft project